tesseract-ocr/tessdoc/FAQ.md

 ## Tesseract does not work

-Please ensure there is only one installation of tesseract e.g. there are reported problems(in case of shared build) if tesseract 3.01 and 3.02 are installed on the same computer.
+Please ensure there is only one installation of tesseract e.g. there are reported problems (in case of shared build) if tesseract 3.01 and 3.02 are installed on the same computer.
 See e.g. [issue 793](http://code.google.com/p/tesseract-ocr/issues/detail?id=793)

 ## Error in pixReadStream:

-If you see this error, than you have problem with leptonica installation - e.g. there is missing support for your image format.
-Usually needed image library was not installed properly during leptonica build or there is some configure problem within leptonica.
+If you see this error, than you have a problem with your leptonica installation - e.g. there is missing support for your image format.
+Usually this means the relevant image library was not installed properly during leptonica build or there is some configure problem within leptonica.
 > Please check issues [340](http://code.google.com/p/tesseract-ocr/issues/detail?id=340), [391](http://code.google.com/p/tesseract-ocr/issues/detail?id=391) and [443](http://code.google.com/p/tesseract-ocr/issues/detail?id=443)